 Grant loves getting involved in every facet of a project from conception to execution.
 This means:

 finding the proper donors

 programming the software and media

 writing the scripts

-and of course rehearsing and performing with the ensemble
+and of course rehearsing and performing

-Grant is interested in reshaping innovate modern performance.
+Grant is interested in reshaping modern performance.
 Because Grant recognizes the important role that concerts play in the lives of communities, he is inspired to create accessible and engaging concert experiences.
 His project, TERRA, raised funds for a local urban farming center through a benefit performance of pastoral concert pieces all performed with multimedia elements.
 His other community based accomplishments include producing, conducting and arranging for Songs of the Valiant, a benefit concert for the Wounded Warrior Project and The Flower City Show, a premiere of student and independent films with live orchestral accompaniment.

 Grant resides in Jacksonville, Florida.
 In addition to creating concert performances, Grant records and writes his own music combining his voice, guitar, tuba, piano, and pretty much any instrument that he is brave enough to try.
 He enjoys arranging pop tunes and remixing them in videos.
 Grant's also interested in reading as much as possible when he isn't watching the latest David Fincher or Wes Anderson movies.